Murray918/wdi-10-lessons/unit_1/w01d01/instructor_notes/afternoon_lesson.md

 * The sequence of execution in a program, line by line.
 Problem-solving.
 How code interacts with other code.

-## Why?

-Why learn programming?
+## Why learn programming?

+* Distinction between Web Development and Web Design

+* How websites have changed in the past 20-25 years

+* evolution from document sharing to ....  (faster internet, faster computers)

 We are making **software**, not regular websites.
 People these days use **apps** (either on mobile or desktop), which are hosted on the internet rather than installed locally.
 This is the current web paradigm called **software as a service**.

 Software requires internal logic.
 Programming is the means of supplying internal logic to a program.